christiaanwesterbeek/express-async-functions/README.md

 ## How Does This Work?

-This is a minimalistic and unintrusive hack.
+This is a minimalistic and unobtrusive hack.
 Instead of patching all methods on an express `Router`, it wraps the `Layer#handle` property in one place, leaving all the rest of the express guts intact.